Private Pilot Training – Single Engine

-Full-time students flying a minimum of 20 hours per week and who truly dedicate themselves to completing their private pilot training can do so within a 3 month period, no problem.
+Full-time students flying a minimum of 20 hours per week and who truly dedicate themselves to completing their private pilot license can do so within a 3 month period, no problem.
 An average to below average student typically needs 4-5 months but this delay in completing can be avoided if the student stays motivated and studies hard.
 If you have a job and can only fly a few hours a week then it could take 4-6 months to finish, dependent on your availability.
 The minimum private pilot requirements for your private pilot license are as follows:

-What are the costs and can I try it out first?
+What are the Private Pilot requirements cost and can I try it out first?

 Of course!
 We offer introductory flight lessons called Discovery Flights that will allow you to fly with an instructor and get your first experience in the sky as a co-pilot.
-A new private pilot training ground school begins each month at Epic so make sure you reserve your seat in advance.
+A new accelerated private pilot training ground school begins each month at Epic so make sure you reserve your seat in advance.
 The tuition cost to complete the course is typically $14,000 – $16,000 dependent on student progress.
 Epic offers a fixed unit price (per hour price) that includes fuel and insurance and our customers are only charged for the services they receive.
-When you reach the point of your checkride you will pay directly to the FAA Examiner the $500 checkride fee.
+When you reach the point of your checkride you will pay directly to the FAA Examiner the $550 checkride fee.
 In addition to the tuition to complete your private pilot requirements and checkride, like at any university or college, you need to purchase books and materials.
 You can purchase these on arrival in Epic’s Pilot Shop or you can ask your Admissions Representative for a list and order them online to be received prior to your ground school class start.

-Could I really complete my Private Pilot training in only 50-60 hours of flight time?
+Could I complete accelerated Private Pilot training in only 50-60 hours of flight time?

 Absolutely, this is 100% an attainable goal that all students should focus on.
-We have students that complete their private pilot training in 45-50 total flight hours all the time!
+We have students that complete their private pilot requirements in 45-50 total flight hours all the time!
 From our experience the majority students that struggle with completing in 45-50 hours are those that do not have a proficient level of English.
 The other few have poor study habits and are not focused on their training.
 Very rarely it can also be due to unforeseen poor weather conditions but Florida has the most consistent weather that is optimal for flying.
-The best advice we can give is that before you begin your private pilot training you take an Aviation English course that has American spoken English audio, not British English.
+The best advice we can give is before you begin your private pilot license training that you take an Aviation English course that has American spoken English audio, not British English.
 We suggest signing up with our Aviation English partner company, Pilot Aviation English, for one of their online courses.
 You will save so much time and money by spending a small amount to prepare yourself and make sure that you understand your flight instructor’s teachings.
 Otherwise, study hard during your accelerated private pilot training, listen closely to your flight instructor and you should have no problem!
 Interested in learning how to fly at our flight school?
 Contact Admissions now!